Terms and Conditions

 - Wood is a natural product and has all manner of colour variations, and whilst we go to great lengths to colour match as much as possible, we cannot guarantee any replication of colour from piece to piece.
 We also go to great lengths to remove nearly all flaws in the surface of our worktops.

-- Whilst The Company go to great lengths to ensure the timber has been correctly dried, movement in solid timber cannot be prevented.
+- Whilst The Company goes to great lengths to ensure the timber has been correctly dried, movement in solid timber cannot be prevented.
 After fitting, small cracks may appear a few millimetres in width.
 This is entirely normal and is regarded as part of the natural beauty of the timber.
+Dimensional changes may well occur, particularly across the grain, as the material adapts to its environment.
+This is entirely normal and is simply a direct result of the nature of timber over which we have no control.

 End Grain Blocks and Worktops

 - End grain, by its very nature, is much more susceptible to movement based on atmospheric conditions.
-This is entirely normal and to be expected.
-Small cracks may appear, sometimes along glue line, which does not imply a manufacturing fault, it is just the way the material moves.
+This is entirely normal and to be expected, including dimension changes of up to +/- 1.5% in normal interior environments.
+Small cracks may appear, sometimes along the glue line, which does not imply a manufacturing fault, it is just the way the material moves.

-- Where there are cut outs leaving narrow sections of worktop, these may crack all the way through.
-Whilst The Company go to great lengths to avoid this, the Customer accepts that the very nature of the raw material sometimes makes this unavoidable.
+- Where cut-outs are leaving narrow sections of worktop, these may crack all the way through.
+Whilst The Company goes to great lengths to avoid this, the Customer accepts that the very nature of the raw material sometimes makes this unavoidable.

 - The Company cannot be held liable for any mishandling, lack of initial oiling, inappropriate storage, improper maintenance or incorrect fixing.
 The Company recommends only Liberon Finishing Oil.
 The Customer agrees to take the correct installation and maintenance oiling as detailed by us in our oiling instructions.
 Failure to follow this will most likely lead to damage, and The Company cannot be liable for any damage in these circumstances.